-Call your primary care provider (PCP) to discuss your recent travel or share details about your symptoms.
+Call your primary care provider (PCP) and describe your symptoms.
 Unless it’s an emergency, stay home.
 Do not go to public places and avoid public transportation.
-Your PCP will give you directions on what to do next based on guidance from your state department of health and the Centers for Disease Control and Prevention (CDC).
-If you don’t currently have a primary care provider, you can search for one on connecticare.com.
+Your PCP will evaluate your symptoms and give you directions on what to do next.
+If your PCP thinks you should be tested, he or she will arrange for it and direct you where to go.

 As always, if you are experiencing severe symptoms, call 911 or go to your local emergency department.
 Severe symptoms include very high or very low body temperature, shortness of breath, confusion, or feeling like you may pass out.
 If you decide to go to the emergency department, try to call ahead and let them know you are coming.
 This will let them safely prepare for your arrival.
 Additional information is available from the CDC.